inpsyde/reusable-workflows/docs/build-and-push-assets.md

       MODE: ${{ github.ref_type == 'branch' && github.ref_name == 'production' && 'prod' || '' }}
 ```

-> Can I have multiple output folders for my package?
+> Can I have multiple output folders for my package, and what about files?

 Yes, the `inputs.ASSETS_TARGET_PATHS` accepts multiple space-separated paths:
+- If the path ends with a slash is treated as a folder.
+We will create it if it doesn't exist.
+- If the path **do not** end with a slash is treated as a file.
+We will create it if it doesn't exist.

 ```yaml
 name: Build and push assets